tam159/tam159/README.md

 [![Header](media/man-working.webp "Header")](https://www.linkedin.com/in/tam159)

 # ![Hello](media/hello-chick.gif )
-## I'm a funny dad, gym lover and AI/ML engineer!
+## Hi there!
+I'm a gym-loving dad and AI/ML engineer with a passion for generative AI.

-- 🔭 I’m currently working in generative AI such as agentic application, OCR/IDP, image generation, MLOps, data science & analytics, .etc
+- 🔭 Working on cutting-edge generative AI projects, from agentic applications and OCR/IDP to LLMOps, ML workflows, data science, and analytics.
-- 💪🏼 I have a strong background in software and a big data engineering including data lakehouse, data fabric and  data mesh architecture, .etc
+- 💪🏼 Bringing a strong software and big data engineering background, including data lakehouse, data fabric, and data mesh architectures.
-- 🌱 I’m now building multi-agent systems with LLM, LLMOps and ML workflow in Python & Rust
+- 🌱 Actively building agentic AI systems using multi-agent and long-term memory architectures, MCP, A2A, RAG, fine-tuning and knowledge graphs.
-- 👯 I’m looking to collaborate with other GenAI, ML, data practitioners
+- 👯 Seeking collaboration with fellow practitioners in generative AI, ML, and data science.
-- 🥅 2024 Goal: Work out and study with my little daughter everyday
+- 🥅 2025 goal: exercise daily and learn alongside my daughter.
-- ⚡ Fun fact:  I'm not a funny engineer
+- ⚡ Fun fact: I’m an engineer who’s not very funny (at least not yet)!

 ## <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32"> Contacts